Astrochemical modelling of infrared dark clouds: Discussion and extended analysis

 The second row of Fig.~\ref{fig:fd_n_16K_2.2e-17} shows models with and without CRID included, with other parameters as in the first row for the 15~K models.
-If CO envelope contamination is negligible, i.e., attempting to fit black data points, then solutions with relatively young ages are preferred, although there is no global model that gives a good match to all the data.
-Similarly, if fitting to the grey data points, the models without CRID are preferred, i.e., the same as those found in the analysis of the first row.
+If CO envelope contamination is negligible, that is attempting to fit black data points, then solutions with relatively young ages are preferred, although there is no global model that gives a good match to all the data.
+Similarly, if fitting to the grey data points, the models without CRID are preferred, that is the same as those found in the analysis of the first row.
 These are also the best later-time solutions.
 In summary, these $\zeta=2.2\times 10^{-17}\:{\rm s}^{-1}$ models with CRID at 15~K can only match the data if there is little CO envelope contamination and only at relatively young ages.

 The third row of Fig.~\ref{fig:fd_n_16K_2.2e-17} also shows these $\zeta=2.2\times 10^{-17}\:{\rm s}^{-1}$ models with and without CRID, but now for 16~K conditions.
 We see from the $f_D$ results that there is little scope for CO envelope contamination in these cases and that relatively late time solutions are needed to reach even the minimum CO depletion factor estimates.
 However, such models tend to overproduce [$\rm HCO^+$] and [$\rm N_2H^+$] abundances.